Wildlife and Endangered Species

 The occurrence of unique, threatened, or endangered species on lands maintained by electric companies is impressive.
-In fact, sixty percent of the habitat of seven out of ten endangered species occurs on non-federal lands and water, including resources used by electric companies for electricity transmission and generation.
+In fact, approximately half of listed species have at least 80 percent of their habitat on non-federal lands and water, including resources used by electric companies for electricity transmission and generation.
 In addition to complying with the Endangered Species Act, our companies are taking special actions—often at considerable expense—to protect threatened and endangered species and critical habitats on our lands.

 Electric Companies Working to Protect Land Resources